J3ffx/API-fit/README.md

 We would like to thank the contributors of bootprint-openapi and those of jaxrs-analyser to help for our documentation.

-This project was made for the course **Application Internet Avancées** teached by Cédric WEMMERT at ENSISA (Université d'Haute Alsace).
+This project was made for the course «**Application Internet Avancées**» teached by Cédric WEMMERT at ENSISA (Université d'Haute Alsace).